Executive Ticket #5

 • What does the SGA mean to you?

-Meet Your Vice President Candidate Kathleen!
+Meet Your Vice President Candidate Brendan!

 • What makes your Executive Ticket stand out?